JosephTLyons/Track-Notes-1/README.md

 ## Future features to consider (after v1.0.0 release):
 * Allow for many more images to be saved (maybe 16?) instead of just 2 - using a File Array to hold the paths
-* Show image preview so user doesn't need to open external full sized image every time, then maybe use a clear button over the image that would be used to define the clickable area to open the full sized image.
 * Video support?
 * Option to resave the images elsewhere?
 * Resizable windows / GUI